openharmony/docs/en/device-dev/kernel/kernel-small-basic-process-process.md

 ### How to Develop<a name="section1533674618526"></a>

-Kernel-space processes cannot be created.
-Therefore, kernel-space process development is not involved.
+Kernel-mode processes cannot be created.
+Therefore, kernel-mode process development is not involved.

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
 >-   The number of idle threads depends on the number of CPU cores.
 Each CPU has a corresponding idle thread.
->-   Except KProcess and KIdle, other kernel-space processes cannot be created.
+>-   Except KProcess and KIdle, other kernel-mode processes cannot be created.
->-   The thread created by calling a user-space process in the kernel space is a KProcess, not a user-space process.
+>-   If a thread is created after a user-mode process enters the kernel mode by a system call, the thread belongs to a KProcess not a user-mode process.